Wavenumber-Division Multiplexing in Line-of-Sight Holographic MIMO Communications: Conclusions and Future Research Directions

 Future research directions for the proposed WDM scheme are clearly represented by considering scenarios where some of the underlying assumptions of Fig.~\ref{figure_linear_arrays} are not valid.
 A first extension is to study the effects of multipath propagation and LoS blockage.
-Since in practice the source and receiver are not parallel, the impact of arbitrary positions and orientations should be investigated.
-This would open the door for multi-user communications in which multiple sources (arbitrarily located in the area) transmit to a fixed receiver; the different location and orientation of sources may potentially be exploited to remove the interference among multiple data streams by means of linear or non-linear processing.
-A natural extension is also the design of the WDM scheme when two-dimensional (rather one-dimensional) surfaces are used for transmission and reception~\cite{Dardari-2020}; this provides additional flexibility in terms of generating the current densities and processing the impinging electric fields.
+Since in practice the source and receiver are not parallel, the impact of arbitrary positions and orientations should be investigated. {This would open the door for multi-user communications in which multiple sources (arbitrarily located in the area) transmit to a fixed receiver; the different location and orientation of sources may potentially be exploited to remove the interference among multiple data streams by means of linear or non-linear processing.} A natural extension is also the design of the WDM scheme when two-dimensional (rather one-dimensional) surfaces are used for transmission and reception~\cite{Dardari-2020}; this provides additional flexibility in terms of generating the current densities and processing the impinging electric fields. {Finally, we notice that, although the idea of holographic communications has its roots in LoS propagation conditions at high frequencies, the concept can be ``scaled'' accordingly to lower frequencies where non-LoS propagation conditions (rich scattering environment) would be a must to compensate for the lower number of communication modes.}